jwlashley/password-manager/README.md

    - Include uppercase letters?
    - Include numbers?
    - Include special symbols?
-4. The program will generate and store your encrypted password
+4. The program will generate, encrypt, and store your password
+5. Retrieve passwords by looking up the service name

 ## Security Features